HTBox/allReady/CONTRIBUTING.md

 ###Deploy to Azure

-The PrepOps project is designed to run hosted in Azure.
-The following sections describes the steps needed to get PrepOps web app running in Azure as you develop.
+The AllReady project is designed to run hosted in Azure.
+The following sections describes the steps needed to get AllReady web app running in Azure as you develop.
 Note that App Service Mobile Apps is currently available in the [Azure Preview Portal](https://portal.azure.com/).

 **Note:** Again as with config, we will be hosting test and production instances of the application in the near future for tester contributors looking for instances of the application to test against and for others to reference.
 The instructions here are for self hosting in your own trial instance if you choose during development.
 However our goal is for all development to be able to be performed locally with alternatives or emulators for the online pieces.

 ####Create an Azure Web app

-To be able to publish the PrepOps project to Azure, you must first create a new web app in an Azure App Service environment.
+To be able to publish the AllReady project to Azure, you must first create a new web app in an Azure App Service environment.
 To learn how to do this, see [How to Create a Web App in an App Service Environment](https://azure.microsoft.com/en-us/documentation/articles/app-service-web-how-to-create-a-web-app-in-an-ase/).

 Once you have created your web app, you must create the required app settings.
 To run the site, you must create a connection string setting for `Data:DefaultConnection:AzureConnectionString`.
 To learn how to do this, see [Configure web apps in Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-configure/#application-settings).